IHP Health and Community: Globalization, Culture, and Care (Fall)

 Coordinated by Rose Blake

 South Africa, with its history of apartheid, brings into sharp focus the role of race in determining health.
-Reflect on how social and health inequities are manifest in India, China, and in your own country(ies) as compared to South Africa.
+Reflect on how social and health inequities are manifest in India and in your own country(ies) as compared to South Africa.
 Homestays in a small community in Cape Town and in a rural black township allow students to see and experience, firsthand, how recent change in political structure affects health and community life—in profoundly positive ways as grassroots health activism is burgeoning, and in equally disturbing ways, as deep disparities in health persist.
 The urgency of the HIV/AIDS and TB epidemics is nowhere more visible.
 Hear from and interact with community activists, physicians, public health practitioners and officials as they seek to understand how and why the HIV/AIDS epidemic has ravaged communities in South Africa.
 Farmland, pesticides and health will be the environmental focus of the program, and students will be challenged to understand domestic and political violence in the context of the country’s social relations.
 Amidst the multiple public health “crises” that face South Africa, probe the promise of community activism as a transforming influence in the lives of all people.
-The program concludes with a three-day retreat in a serene setting in the beautiful hills outside of Cape Town.
-Students will synthesize their academic work, personal journeys and the challenges of re-entry.
-It is a celebration and culmination of learning and community life.

 Duration: Fall, 16 weeks